ktravers/ktravers.github.io/_posts/2015-05-08-update-your-website-footer.md

 ---
 layout: post
 title: It's `document.write(new Date().getFullYear());` - Update Your Footer
+tags: ['javascript']
 ---

 As I was updating some content on my [personal website](http://www.kate-travers.com) today, I noticed the copyright date in the footer still read "2014".
 Yeah, it's May.
 Go me.

 Sadly, I believe future-me from 2016 would probably make this same mistake, so to help myself out, I did a quick google search for "How to auto update year website", which yielded this extremely helpful site: [UpdateYourFooter.com](http://updateyourfooter.com/).
 It offers Javascript and PHP solutions, with JS being the easier option for my needs.

 Just add the following wherever you want the year displayed: